SenthilAishu/LibraryManagement/README.md

 # Objective

-This Java application implements a basic Library Management System with a SQL database.
+This Java application implements a basic Library Management System with a  MYSQL database.
 Users can perform CRUD operations on books in the library.

 # Technology used